 Art & Science Collaboration, Inc. (ASCI) was founded in 1988 and is an organization whose sole purpose is to raise public awareness about artists and scientists using science and technology to explore new and unique forms of creativity.

 The members of ASCI demonstrate the intersection of art and science in a variety of forms including video, multimedia, sound, performance, light art, kinetic sculptures and beyond.
-The members come from a variety of backgrounds including artists, scientists, and other technology based professions.
-They all collaborate together on the different projects.
+The members come from a variety of backgrounds including artists, scientists, and other technology-based professions.
+They all collaborate together on different projects.

-“Whether looking through an electron microscope or the Hubble telescope, we are observing mass, energy, light, and particles, of all sizes, shapes and behaviors.”
-She explains her thought process throughout the creation of the installment and gives her unique perspective on how she interprets the universe.
+“Whether looking through an electron microscope or the Hubble telescope, we are observing mass, energy, light, and particles, of all sizes, shapes, and behaviors.”
+She explains her thought process throughout the creation of the installment and gives her a unique perspective on how she interprets the universe.